-Spotting someone with an eating disorder an be more difficult than you think.
+Spotting someone with an eating disorder can be more difficult than you think.
 Not everyone shows the same physical or psychological signs of disordered eating.
-While it might be physically apparent for some people (excessively thin), it’s also common to maintain a healthy body weight or sometimes even overweight.
+While it might be physically apparent for some people (excessively thin), it’s also common to maintain healthy body weight or sometimes even overweight.

 So, What is the Actual Definition of an Eating Disorder?

 - any of a range of psychological disorders characterized by abnormal or disturbed eating habits (such as anorexia nervosa).